 Municipal councillors, school trustees, and other local officials can run in provincial elections.
 Sitting judges of the Supreme Court or Court of Appeal and members of the House of Commons can’t run in provincial elections.

-If a candidate wants to be associated with a registered political party on the ballot, the individual must seek the nomination from the political party prior to submitting their nomination documents with Elections BC.
-If the individual is not endorsed by the political party, the candidate’s name will not appear on the ballot with the party affiliation.
-See the Nomination Contestants page for more information.
+If you want to be associated with a registered political party on the ballot, you must seek the nomination from the political party before submitting nomination documents to Elections BC.

 Follow the instructions under How to file below to submit your application.
 Before filing a nomination application for the next provincial general election, contact Elections BC at 1-800-661-8683 or at email@example.com.

 Candidate nominations can be submitted by using the Candidate Nominations Application System (CNAS) or by completing and submitting the provincial candidate nomination application forms.
 Completed forms can be submitted to firstname.lastname@example.org.
 We encourage candidates to file nomination documents as early as possible.

 At any time before the close of nominations, CNAS allows candidates to complete forms electronically and pay the nomination deposit using a credit card.
 To access CNAS, create an account in Elections BC Services: